Anti-corruption initiatives

 At Export Finance Australia, we’re committed to deterring bribery and corruption in all aspects of our business, including in the transactions we support, through our anti-corruption initiatives.

-We undertake robust due diligence, including checks against financial crime, bribery, corruption and sanctions prior to providing any financial support.
+We undertake robust due diligence checks in relation to financial crime, including bribery, corruption and sanctions prior to providing any financial support.

 We also have law enforcement and regulator relationships.
-We share information with AUSTRAC, the Australian Federal Police and other relevant agencies and regulators in accordance with applicable laws and our policies and procedures.
+We share information with AUSTRAC, the Australian Federal Police and other relevant agencies and regulators in accordance with applicable laws.
 This includes instances where we suspect criminal activity has occurred or may occur.

 As a Commonwealth agency, Export Finance Australia and its employees are defined as public officials and are therefore subject to the National Anti-Corruption Commission’s (NACC) jurisdiction.
 The NACC is an independent Commonwealth agency that detects, investigates and reports on serious or systemic corruption in the Commonwealth public sector.
 Furthermore, where an entity provides goods or services to Export Finance Australia, under a Commonwealth contract, they may also be subject to the jurisdiction of the NACC as a contracted service provider.